 The Impact of COVID-19 on Spending

 Canadians are buying more online due to COVID-19, but overall, they are spending less on retail shopping.
-According to a recent Deloitte report, Canadian consumers are focused on the essentials.
+Compared to the same quarter in 2019, Q4 2020 saw a 5% drop in household expenditures.

 Canada has a multilingual culture and two official languages: English and French.
 Over 86% of the population knows enough English to participate in a conversation.
 Nearly 12% of the population has a working knowledge of French.